kubos/kubos/docs/services/communication-service.rst

 ~~~~~~~~~~~~

 The ``debug-serial`` transport allows routing of communication data over the debug console.
-This transport is meant to be used on an embedded target with debug console and
+This transport is meant to be used on an embedded target with a debug console and
 is primarily meant to be used when no other serial ports are available.

 .. note::
-   This transport will take full control of the debug console.
-The only way to terminate it
+   When using this transport the service *must* be run while on the debug console.
-   is by terminating the service, usually by rebooting the device.
+   The service will take full control of the debug console once started.

-The ``debug-serial`` transport is selected by specifying ``debug-serial`` as the transport.
+   The only way to step it is by terminating the service, usually by rebooting the device.

-There are two available configuration options for this transport:
+Configure the service to use this transport by specifying ``debug-serial``.

-    - ``device`` - The path to the serial port
+There is a single required configuration option for this transport:

     - ``baud`` - The speed of serial communications

 Example